-Pressing the (Play/Pause) button will extract the video associated with the Text Input and display the first image of the event.
-Pressing the button will start playing the "event" video segment.
-Pressing SEARCH returns to live monitoring.
+Pressing the (a) (Enter) button will extract the video associated with the Text Input and display the first image of the event.
+Pressing the (b) button will start playing the "event" video segment.
+Pressing Playback Mode button returns to live monitoring.

 NOTE: It is possible that no recorded image displays on the current screen.
-Press the DISPLAY button and change the screen mode to 4x4.
-You will be able to easily see the camera have recorded video during target time.
+Change the screen mode to 2x2, and you will be able to easily see the cameras that have recorded video during target time.